Yannael/ethereumHelloWorld/README.md

 http-server
 `

 It tells you the server is running at http://127.0.0.1:8080.
 Open the link in your browser, and open the `interactWithBlockchain.html` file.
-The page displays your current credit on your first Ethereum address, and allow you to change the status value in the contract.
-Below a screenshot of the web page, after having change the initial status 'Hello' in 'Here we go!':
+The page displays your current credit on your first Ethereum address, and allows you to change the status content in the contract.
+Below a screenshot of the web page, after having changed the initial status 'Hello' to 'Here we go!':

 ![Web page](images-readme/webpage.png)

-The javascript code in `interactWithBlockchain.html` basically creates a contract object from the compiled contract JSON file, and interacts with using the web3 API.
+The javascript code in `interactWithBlockchain.html` basically creates a contract object from the compiled contract JSON file, and interacts with it using the web3 API.
 See the [web3 documentation](https://github.com/ethereum/web3.js/) for more information on how to interact with contracts, and other possibilities provided by the web3 API.

 You can see in Ganache that a new transaction was created, from your contract address, to the SimpleStorage contract address: